Sarah Blaffer Hrdy

 of the evolutionary basis of female behavior in both nonhuman and human primates".
+She is also considered an important figure in Darwinian feminism.
 In 2013, Hrdy received a Lifetime Career Award for Distinguished Scientific Contribution from the Human Behavior and Evolution Society.

 Hrdy is a Professor Emerita of the Department of Anthropology at the University of California, Davis.
 She has also been an Associate at the Peabody Museum of Archaeology and Ethnology at Harvard University.
 She has been selected as one of the 21 Leaders in Animal Behavior (2009).
 In acknowledgment of her achievements, Discover magazine recognized her in 2002 as one of the 50 most important women in science.

 Biography

 Early life

 Sarah Blaffer was born on July 11, 1946, in Dallas, Texas.
 She was a granddaughter of Sarah Campbell Blaffer and Robert Lee Blaffer, a co-founder of Humble Oil.
 She was raised in Houston and attended St. John's School before enrolling in St. Timothy's School in Stevenson, Maryland, graduating in 1964.